Chapter 28:

 "I respect you.
 I tell you what, both of us gonna fall.
 Be the last standing and I'm giving the dagger back."

 As dopamine depleted from her neurons energy evaporated out of him.
-With the very last ounce of power he launched forward.
+With the very last ounce of the power he sucks from her he launched forward.

 She dodged the swing, lowering downward toward the rip cage for the final blow.